Home/Fruits/Freeze-Dried Orange

 How to Prepare & Consume

-Best enjoyed as a snack or added to cereals, trail mixes, or baked goods.
-Can be rehydrated in water for use in recipes.
+Enjoy freeze-dried oranges as a snack, add them to cereals, or rehydrate them in water for use in recipes.

 Smart Selection & Storage